What Are the Education Requirements to Be a Veterinarian?

 To become a veterinarian, you'll need to complete several years of education and training.
 You'll need to earn a Doctor of Veterinary Medicine (DVM) degree and obtain a license.
 Many DVM graduates also choose to continue their training through internships and residency programs.

-Important Facts About Veterinarians
+Important Facts About Education for Veterinarians

 Earning a bachelor's degree can improve your chances of gaining admittance to veterinary college; however, some veterinary schools admit applicants who have a certain number of undergraduate credits, rather than a bachelor's degree.
 Commonly required courses include animal biology, microbiology, animal nutrition, zoology, and systemic physiology.
 The Association of American Veterinary Medical Colleges provides a useful table that allows students to check the requirements for individual colleges (www.aavmc.org).